seanmcilroy29/vfa_process_and_procedures/docs/04_membership.md

 ## Meetings
 * WGs are encouraged to schedule regular conference calls.
-* The Meetings MUST be announced at least 7 days in advance and added to the associated WG calendar in [groups.io](https://volumetric.groups.io/g/main).
+* The Meetings MUST be announced at least 7 days in advance.
-* Conf Call Meetings are to minuted and made available for members to review once the meeting has closed.
-If there are any discrepancies, members are to submit an issue to the Chair prior to the next scheduled meeting.
-* Previous Meeting Minutes will be agreed in the latest scheduled Conf Call meeting.
+* All the Organization members are contractually bound to the IPR policy under terms of the Membership Application and these IPR Guidelines must be followed.
+* Meetings SHALL have an IPR call where a reminder of the IPR policy and the duties and obligations of members is provided.
+* A meeting attendee list MUST be produced for each meeting.
+This is necessary to determine which members can vote in a Supermajority vote.

 ### [Minute Guidelines](https://github.com/volumetricformat/the_way_we_work/blob/Initial_proposal/Support_Documentation/Minute_Guidelines.md)